grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/24 distribute-workloads.md

 ```

-For more flexibility, you can use modulo expressions distribute VUs according to percentages.
+For more flexibility, you can use modulo expressions to distribute VUs according to percentages.
 For example, the following script distributes logic according to different user profiles:
 - 40 percent of users check the news.
 - 60 percent play a coinflip game.
-   - Half bet `heads` and half bet `tails`.
+   - Half bet `heads`, and half bet `tails`.

 <CodeGroup labels={["behavior-based-on-exec-context.js"]} lineNumbers={[true]} showCopyButton={[true]}>